 Learn more about the Judge Memorial with our School Profile and Fast Facts

-- Ethnicity breakdown: Over 31% of our students self-report as being a member of an ethnic minority (Asian, Black, Hispanic, Native American, and Pacific Islander).
+- Ethnic Minority: 33% of our students self-report as being a member of an ethnic minority (Asian, Black, Hispanic, Native American, and Pacific Islander).

-- Religious breakdown: Catholic enrollment stands at 63% with, therefore, 37% of our students self-reporting as non-Catholic.
+- Religious breakdown: 62% of students are Catholic with 38% of our students self-reporting as non-Catholic

 Members of the Class of 2017 have been accepted to our nation's top colleges and universities including Berklee College of Music, Boston College, Boston University, Brown University, University California - Berkeley, University California - Davis, University of California Los Angeles (UCLA), California Polytechnic, Carnegie Mellon University, Case Western Reserve University, University of Chicago, Colorado School of Mines, Columbia University, Cornell College, Creighton University, Dartmouth College, Duke University, Emory University, Fordham University, Georgetown University, Johns Hopkins University, Loyola Marymount University, Marquette University, Massachusetts Institute of Technology (MIT), University of Michigan, University of North Carolina at Chapel Hill, Northeastern University, Pepperdine University, Princeton University, Purdue University, Savannah College of Art and Design, United States Naval Academy, University of Southern California, Texas Christian University, Tulane University, University of Utah, Villanova University, University of Washington, Washington University in St. Louis, Westminster College, and Yale University.

-- Members of the Class of 2017 accepted by over 188 colleges and universities, and will attend 58 colleges in 30 states and Canada
+- Members of the Class of 2017 accepted by over 188 colleges and universities, and will attend 58 colleges 7 universities in 30 states

 - 52% of the Class of 2017 graduate with honors